akando42/export/README.md

 [X] Refactor CODES for Pie Chart

-[ ] Add MapBox Location Coordinates for each countries
+[X] Add MapBox Location Coordinates for each countries

+[ ] Fly to Capital Location after Country Selection

+[ ] Load Top 10 Companies for each Countries

+[ ] Load Relative Currency Exchange

+[ ] Display Company Location, Financial and Chart on Click

 ## Libraries to Use